 Choosing a hiking route in New Zealand is like choosing a meal from that cafe your mate keeps telling you about.
 You could choose their favourite, they’ve tried it heaps of times and it always goes down well.
-You could call up your mum who went there 10 years ago and is still raving about the best Chicken Parmi she’s ever had.
 Or you could just turn up, blindly point at the menu and hope you strike it lucky.

 Luckily New Zealand has so many great options that you can’t go wrong whatever you choose.
 It’s just that some walks suit different people better than others.
 If you want to make sure you choose the adventure that’s right for you, check out our top 10 hikes in New Zealand, there’s something for everyone!